aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 You can optionally pass in a `HikariPoolMapping` function as a second parameter to the `HikariPooledConnectionProvider`.
 This allows you to decide when new connection pools should be created by defining what is included in the pool map key.
 A new pool will be created each time a new connection is requested with a unique key.
 By default, a new pool will be created for each unique instance-user combination.
 If you would like to define a different key system, you should pass in a `HikariPoolMapping` function defining this logic.
 Please see [ReadWriteSplittingPostgresExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/ReadWriteSplittingPostgresExample.java) for an example of how to configure the pool map key.

+> :warning: If you do not include the username in your HikariPoolMapping function, connection pools may be shared between different users.

 2. Call `ConnectionProviderManager.setConnectionProvider`, passing in the `HikariPooledConnectionProvider` you created in step 1.

 3. Continue as normal: create connections and use them as needed.